 Peru is one of the most diverse countries I have ever visited, from beaches to the amazon, to mountains and deserts, Peru really has it all!
 This was my first time visiting South America and it was a very unique experience.

 We arrived in Lima late at night.
 We used a tour company for our trip and therefore had a driver and guide waiting to pick us up.
 We were immediately instructed to place any belongings that did not fit in the trunk, in the middle of the vehicle.
-The traffic in Lima is horrible at all hours, and we had our first culture shock, learning people often smash car windows, trying to grab passenger’s possessions.
+The traffic in Lima is horrible at all hours, and we had our first culture shock, learning people often smash the windows of moving cars as they drive by, trying to grab passenger’s possessions.

 Whenever I travel to somewhere different, I am filled with curiosity.
 I watched with wide eyes as we passed through poor neighbourhoods, feeling a bit like Dorothy from the Wizard of Oz.
 The farther away we headed from the airport, the more developed the city became.
 We finally arrived at the beautiful Lima Country Club Hotel and once in our rooms, quickly fell asleep.